Tired of the backtalk from your kids? Learn what to do when your child disrespects you and how to rebuild your

 We miss this so often.
-When our kids act up, we react so quickly we forget to ask why they’re upset.
+When our kids act up, we react so quickly that we forget to ask why they’re upset.
 Asking what’s bothering them forces us to empathize with their emotions.
 We can see why they’re upset and acting the way they are.

 Asking reassures your child that you’re on the same—not opposing—side.
 You’re not trying to pick a fight.
 Instead, you’re reminding her you’re here to help and that you’re in this together to tackle whatever is bothering her.

-3. Model the behavior you want to see
+3. Model the respectful behavior you want to see

 My son and I were cleaning the living room when I made a mistake.
 He’d gotten confused when I said we could leave a few of the toy cars out.
 “It’s mid-day, and your brothers would play with them anyway after nap time,” I tried telling him.

 He didn’t understand why I would leave a job half done.
 My patience waned, and after a few seconds, the conversation spiraled down.
 (Isn’t it silly to think about the things we fight about?)

 He said words and mimicked attitude I knew he could’ve only picked up from me.
 And I was reminded how important it is to model the behavior we want to see in our kids.

-We’ll never be perfect, but the more aware we are of how we behave, the less likely we’ll disrespect our kids.
+We’ll never be perfect, but the more we try to be a good role model, the less likely we’ll disrespect our kids.

 Ask yourself, Would I want my child to say this?
 If the answer is no, be careful about saying them yourself.
-Because one day, either out of habit or because she feels she has permission to, she’ll say those disrespectful things right back.
+Because one day, either out of habit or because she feels she has permission to, she might say those disrespectful things right back.

 4. Praise your child for being respectful

 Let’s say your kids were playing trains together, except your younger one kept knocking the tracks down, even by accident.
 It happened so many times you were expecting your older child to blow up and say something mean.

 But she didn’t.
 She responded with patience and rebuilt the tracks.
 She even brushed it off and treated her brother with respect.